 The practice of engineering can take one only so far, however.
 Although it can produce the more efficient means to an end, it doesn't generally ask whether that end is right and true.
 To use a somewhat tired cliché, engineering can answer whether something can be done but not whether it should be done.

 That was my personal point of departure from full immersion in the high-tech scene.
-I clearly remember sitting in a huge meeting of Microsoft's Business Systems Division in the spring of 1996 where one of our vice presidents shared his complete enthusiasm for the next round of networking/Internet technologies we'd be developing.
+I clearly remember sitting in a huge meeting of Microsoft's Business Systems Division in the spring of 1996 while one of our vice presidents shared his complete enthusiasm for the next round of networking/Internet technologies we'd be developing.
 Although in years past this sort of stuff could spin my jets, I was now more occupied with deeper questions of meaning, purpose, and direction (see Chapters 12 and 14 of my book, Mystic Microsoft).

 "Where is all this going?"
 I wondered.
 "What does it really mean for people?
 Is there a greater purpose to all this than just making more products to sell, increasing the value of our stock options, and getting rich so we can 'enjoy' life according to some materialistic definition?"
 Although I could invent a few answers to these thoughts, I knew I needed to go much more into them—and into myself.
 Where was I going?
 What meaning and purpose did my life have?
 And how did those personal imperatives relate to broader realities?

-It was right around this time that my wife and I (she was asking similar questions herself) immersed ourselves in the search both mentally and physically, joining an intentional spiritual community outside Seattle (one of a network of spiritual communities, known collectively as Ananda Sangha).
+It was right around this time that my wife and I (she was asking similar questions herself) immersed ourselves in that search both mentally and physically, joining an intentional spiritual community outside Seattle (one of a network of spiritual communities, known collectively as Ananda Sangha).
 We embraced living among like-minded souls along with intensive spiritual practices like Kriya Yoga.
 We also studied and trained to become members of the monastic Ananda Sevaka Order, which is open to married people like us, and those with children (as became our reality in October, 2006).

 The guiding philosophy for these communities and the monastic order is put forth in the book Cities of Light: What Communities Can Accomplish in the New Age, along with